-Brahmanand Swami's words changed Munibawa, who saw the light of God in his words.
+Brahmanand Swami's words brought about change in Munibawa, for in his words Munibawa saw the light of God.
 After his experience with Brahmanand Swami, he yearned for Maharaj's darshan.

 So, when the opportunity presented itself, Munibawa accompanied Brahmanand Swami to Gadhada, anxious to meet Maharaj.
 Yet, once the two reached the village, Maharaj was totally indifferent to Munibawa.
 It was as if Munibawa was not even worthy of recognition.